oezyurty/CLUDA/README.md

 In [model](model), you can find all the scripts to train and evaluate our model.
 Further, you can find the script for getting the embeddings for your downstream tasks.

 All the helper functions/classes are in [utils](utils).
-If you want to do some changes in dataset format, you can find it useful to check our [ICUDataset] (utils/dataset.py) class.
+If you want to do some changes in dataset format, you can find it useful to check our [ICUDataset](utils/dataset.py) class.